ThunderNL/ThunderSMP-Wiki/wiki/start-guide.md

 Using the home command on its own (like `/home`) will list all of your available homes.

+`/h` does the same as `/home home`, so it will teleport you to your default home.

+## Land Claiming

+You can claim land using [GriefPrevention](https://www.spigotmc.org/resources/griefprevention.1884/), watch [this video](https://youtu.be/VDsjXB-BaE0) to learn more.
+To buy more claim blocks use the `/buyclaimblocks` command.

+## Earning Money

+You earn money for being online and for killing mobs.

+## Map

+There is a map visable at [map.tsmp.nl.eu.org](map.tsmp.nl.eu.org)

 ## Graves

 If you die, a grave will appear on your death loaction containing all of your stuff, so you don't have to worry about your stuff despawning or that someone else steals it.